What is commercial auto liability insurance for small businesses?

 Your insurance agent will ask about the role vehicles play in your business, such as how they’re used, who drives them and whether you own, rent, or lease them to determine your specific policy needs.

-How much is commercial auto liability insurance?
+How much does commercial auto liability insurance cost?

 Is business auto liability insurance required in most states?